Luoyayu/go-telegram-bot/README.md

 # run
 please fill in the env variable in `run.sh`
-keep env blank if don't need the service
+keep env blank if you don't need the service

-`bash run.sh`
+`bash run.sh [osx/windows/linux]`

 # reference